-Note that a third set of dimension exist, jpi, jpj and jpk which is actually used to perform the computation.
-It is set by default to jpi=jpjglo and jpj=jpjglo, except for massively parallel computing where the computational domain is laid out on local processor memories following a 2D horizontal splitting (see §IV.2-c)
+Note that a third set of dimensions exist, jpi, jpj and jpk which is actually used to perform the computation.
+It is set by default to jpi=jpjglo and jpj=jpjglo, except for massively parallel computing where the computational domain is laid out on local processor memories following a 2D horizontal splitting.

-FIG. 10.2 - position of a model domain compared to the data input domain when the zoom functionality is used.
+FIG. 10.2 - Position of a model domain compared to the data input domain when the zoom functionality is used.

-10.4 Water column model : 1D model (key_cfg_1d)
+10.4 Water column model: 1D model (key_cfg_1d)

-The 1D model is a stand alone water column based on the 3D NEMO system.
+The 1D model option simulates a stand alone water column within the 3D NEMO system.
 It can be applied to the ocean alone or to the ocean-ice system and can include passive tracers or a biogeochemical model.
 It is set up by defining the key_cfg_1d CPP key.
-This 1D model is a very useful tool (a) to learn about the physics and numerical treatment of vertical mixing processes; (b) to investigate suitable parameterizations of unresolved turbulence (wind steering, langmuir circulation, skin layers); (c) to compare the behaviour of different mixing vertical scheme; (d) to perform sensitivity study to the vertical diffusion on a particular point of the ocean global domain; (d) to access to specific diagnostics, aside from the standard model variables, because of having small in core memory requirement.
+This 1D model is a very useful tool (a) to learn about the physics and numerical treatment of vertical mixing processes; (b) to investigate suitable parameterisations of unresolved turbulence (wind steering, langmuir circulation, skin layers); (c) to compare the behaviour of different vertical mixing schemes; (d) to perform sensitivity studies on the vertical diffusion at a particular point of the ocean global domain; (d) to produce extra diagnostics, without the large memory requirement of the full 3D model.

-The methodology is based on the use of the zoom functionality (see $\S10.3$), and the addition of some specific routines.
-There is no need of defining a new set of mesh, bathymetry, initial state and forcing, as the 1D model will use those of the configuration it is a zoom of.
+The methodology is based on the use of the zoom functionality (see $\S10.3$), with some extra routines.
+There is no need to define a new mesh, bathymetry, initial state or forcing, since the 1D model will use those of the configuration it is a zoom of.